 Insofar as the impacts on the existing rights of way are concerned, the County Highway Authority draws attention to the need for an application to be made for the diversion of the affected footpaths.
-In terms of the acceptability of the proposed works to the rights of way, the County Highway Authority notes that the proposed diversions would be suitable in terms of width, surfacing and proposed verge provision, and in accordance with the proposed wayfinding strategy relating to the wider site.
+In terms of the acceptability of the proposed works to the rights of way, the County Highway Authority had previously acknowledged that the proposed diversions would be suitable in terms of width, surfacing and proposed verge provision, and in accordance with the proposed wayfinding strategy relating to the wider site.
+The County Highway Authority also draws attention to the proposed addition of an additional connection to the former railway line now shown on the submitted scheme in the vicinity of the temporary construction access; the County Highway Authority acknowledges that this would form a welcome connection, but advises that consideration will need to be given to issues of timing of delivery (and including with respect to future proposals to re-route one of the rights of way along the former railway as part of the wider South East Coalville development).